-Kershaw’s 13 Ks, McKinstry’s slam lifts Dodgers past Cubs
+Kershaw’s 13 Ks, McKinstry’s slam lift Dodgers past Cubs 7-1

 Cubs: C P.J.
 Higgins will have his right forearm flexor tendon repaired when he has surgery.
 He is still out for the season.
 Higgins hurt himself making a throw June 9.

-Dodgers: SS Corey Seager’s broken hand is taking a bit longer than expected to heal, manager Dave Roberts said.
+Dodgers: SS Corey Seager’s broken hand is taking a bit longer than expected to heal, Roberts said.
 The World Series MVP is no longer swinging the bat as frequently as before, and there’s still no firm timetable for his return.

 UP NEXT